setrar/labs/part2/ch6/README.md

 # ch:six: :heavy_minus_sign: Securing ActiveMQ

+## :dash: plug-ins

-Two plug-ins are available in ActiveMQ to authenticate users:
+Two `plug-ins` are available in ActiveMQ to authenticate users:

 * Simple authentication plug-in— Handles credentials directly in the XML configuration file or in a properties file
 * JAAS authentication plug-in— Implements the JAAS API and provides a more powerful and customizable authentication solution